bbernal1/flashcard-backend/README.md

 ## Flashcard Application backend using Java

 ### Summary
-This is a pet project to display skills in using Java and Angular to create a fullstack application.
+This is part of a pet project to display skills in using Java with the Spring Boot framework and Typescript with the Angular framework to create a fullstack application.
 I have an interest in learning Japanese and discovered spaced repetition(SRS) flashcard applications such as Anki and Memrise which help in learning the language.
 Therefore, I decided to create my own SRS flashcard application in order to practice my programming skills and relate it to my interest in Japanese language learning.

 **The backend API is hosted and the data can be accessed/modified via the following URLs:**
 GET: